-In December 2012, the Federal Open Market Committee announced that it would maintain its target range for the Fed funds rate as long as the unemployment rate remains above 6.5 percent and the outlook for inflation is no more than 2.5 percent.
+In January 2014, the Federal Open Market Committee, in light of the improvement in the employment rate and the outlook for the labor market, decided to further reduce the pace of its asset purchases.
+This continued its policy of maintaining the target range for the Fed funds rate of 0 to 0.25 percent as long as the unemployment rate remains above 6.5 percent and the outlook for inflation is no more than 2.5 percent.
 The timing and magnitude of a change in the direction of interest rates may significantly affect the profitability of agricultural producers who use debt financing in their operations, as well as the market value of the System's liquidity portfolio.

-The agricultural sector remained strong in 2012 despite slow growth in the domestic economy and the most severe drought in decades.
-In February 2013, the U.S. Department of Agriculture estimated that national net farm income in 2012 was \$112.8 billion, down 4.3 percent from 2011, and it estimated that net cash income was \$135.6 billion, up 0.7 percent from 2011.
+The agricultural sector remained strong in 2013 despite slow growth in the domestic economy and the lingering drought.
+In February 2014, the U.S. Department of Agriculture estimated that national net farm income in 2013 was \$130.5 billion, the highest since 1973, and it estimated that net cash income was \$130.1 billion.
+USDA projects net farm income of \$95.8 billion for 2014.
+The 2014 forecast is the lowest since 2010, but USDA points out it would be \$8 billion above the 10-year average.
+The elimination of direct payments under the Agricultural Act of 2014 and uncertainty regarding crop insurance programs and payments during calendar-year 2014 result in a projected 45 percent decline in government payments.